CHR-onicles/TicTacToe/README.md

 ## UPDATE LOG
-- Linux users wont have to worry about system() commands(added conditional compilation to know which system() command to run based on platform)
+- Linux users wont have to worry about system() commands(added conditional compilation to know which system() command to run based on platform).